anish9/Text-Detector/README.md

 ### Todo
-- [x] - added varaiable complex patterns
+- [x] - added variable complex patterns
 - [ ] - block parser to be updated
 - [ ] - Text correction angles to be added